 Do Bankruptcy Protection Levels Affect Households' Demand for Stocks?

-To gain understanding on the role of institutional factors on households' demand for risky financial assets, this paper examines empirically the impact of the level of personal bankruptcy provisions in the US.
-Chapter 7 allows protecting the home equity in bankruptcy up to a certain limit or “exemption” that varies across states and over time.
+This paper examines empirically the effect of the level of personal bankruptcy protection in the US on households' demand for financial assets.
+A Chapter 7 bankruptcy allows protecting the home equity up to a certain limit or "exemption".
 Previous literature shows that such exemption biases investment towards home equity.
-Here I test whether it also lowers investment in unprotected assets, particularly stocks.
-Using an instrumental variable approach and household survey data, I estimate a lower stock market participation when the household's home equity is below the exemption level.
-However, I do not find a stronger response from households at higher risk of bankruptcy.
-Moreover, I do not confirm the evidence of a higher investment in home equity when the home is fully protected.
-These findings have implications for policy design: They suggest no substantial portfolio distortions from the level of home equity that is protected in bankruptcy.
+This paper tests whether it also lowers investment in stocks, which are not protected in bankruptcy.
+Using an instrumental variable approach, I estimate a lower stock market participation when the home equity is below the exemption, but the result is not robust, and households at higher risk of bankruptcy do not exhibit a stronger response.
+Moreover, investment in home equity is not higher when the home is fully protected.
+These findings suggest no substantial portfolio distortions from the level of home equity that is protected in bankruptcy.